RHIT-CSSE/csse332/homeworks/15_advancedmem/README.md

 3. It is going to map at an offset position in the file (this is the last parameter of mmap we haven't used till now).
 Forth 0 will have its memory at offset 0 in the file.
 Forth 1 will have its memory at offset NUM\_PAGES*getpagesize(), etc.

-4. You might think you need to can munmap before you call map, if something has already been mapped.
-However it my testing it looks like a new mmap replaces the old.
+4. You need to munmap before you call map, if something has already been mapped.

-Call this function two places:
+Call function `switch_current_to(int forthnum)` in these two places:

 1. In create\_forth, just where your old create\_forth mmap was.
 Create\_forth actually executes a ton of forth code to initialize the forth environment.